UST-QuAntiL/circuit-cutting-service/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-The circuit cutting service enables TODO
+The circuit cutting service enables the partioning of quantum circuits into smaller sub-circuits, such that circuits whose width exceeds a quantum computers number of qubits can still be executed.
+Moveover, the circuit depth of the sub-circuits is smaller, making them less prone to computational errors.

 ## Running the Service